deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Now is not the time for a fucking powerpoint presentation."
 Lewis snarled, dragging a program into the run list.
 It apparently didn't function as he'd hoped, drawing an angry noise out of him.
 "They just got into navigation, they know where we are."

-"*Did you run a communications protocol through the FTL?"* Kirk spat.
+*"Did you run a communications protocol through the FTL?"* Kirk spat.

 Lewis paused, but rallied and threw another script into the line of fire.
 "Yeah, how did you know?"